Spain’s Juan Carlos I offers cautionary tale for Charles III

 In 2020, revelations of payouts of more than $100 million to Juan Carlos I from Saudi Arabia, linked to public contracts for Spanish companies, burst onto newspaper front pages and cable news tickers.
 This forced his son to publicly renounce his inheritance.
 Swiss and Spanish prosecutors declined to bring any charges against the former monarch.

 But there was to be no respite from the torrent of bad news.
-In 2021, Danish socialite and businessperson Corinna Larsen, also known as Corinna zu Sayn-Wittgenstein, sued Juan Carlos in a London court.
+Later that year, Danish socialite and businessperson Corinna Larsen, also known as Corinna zu Sayn-Wittgenstein, sued Juan Carlos in a London court.
 She alleged he caused her “great mental pain” by sending Spanish intelligence agents to spy on her and harass her after their relationship ended.

 Larsen accompanied the monarch on his fateful 2012 hunting trip, and alleges she received a good chunk of the Saudi payments.
 The court ruled Juan Carlos was protected by sovereign immunity for events that occurred during his reign.

-Note: This story has been corrected to show that the year when Corinna Larsen began legal proceedings against Juan Carlos I was 2020, not 2021.